Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of under model misspecification

 Under the union model $\mathcal{A}\cup\mathcal{B}$, plugging in an arbitrary high-quality sparse estimator $\hat{\eta}$ of $\eta$ into $T_n$ will not generally lead to the test statistic converging uniformly to the standard normal.
 Hence although the score is doubly robust, plugging in $\hat{\eta}$ will not yield \textit{uniformly valid, doubly robust inference}.
 This can be seen by replicating the Taylor expansion in (\ref{Mest_TE}) for the score $U(\hat{\eta})$; the gradient $\partial U(\eta)/\partial \eta$ is no longer guaranteed to be mean zero and one would generally need to approximate $\sqrt{n}(\hat{\eta}-\eta)$ to assess the variability in the score function under the union model.
 However, as previously discussed, approximating this term well is generally not possible in the high-dimensional setting.

-We will handle the problematic term (\ref{problem}) by using the gradient $\partial U(\eta)/\partial \eta$ in order to estimate $\eta$, so as to ensure that $\sum^n_{i=1}\partial U_i(\eta)/\partial \eta$ is approximately equal to zero at the estimator of the nuisance parameter.
+We will handle the problematic term (\ref{problem}) by using the gradient $\partial U(\eta)/\partial \eta$ in order to estimate $\eta$, so as to ensure that $n^{-1}\sum^n_{i=1}\partial U_i(\eta)/\partial \eta$ is approximately equal to zero at the estimator of the nuisance parameter.
 This leaves (aside from the remainder) only the score function $U(\eta)$, which we will show is UAN.
-Specifically, one can estimate $\eta$ by solving the following penalized estimating equations with a bridge penalty \citep{fu_penalized_2003}:
+Specifically, one can estimate $\eta$ by solving the following subgradient estimating equations: